 Research on Nitric Oxide ( a gas with one molecule of nitrogen bound to one molecule of oxygen) in the human body first began in the 1970s and in 1992 the journal Science proclaimed it “The Molecule of the Year.”

 It was found that Nitric oxide is essential for human life.
-Nitric Oxide (N-O or NO) carries messages at the cellular level, able to efficiently penetrate cellular membranes because of its gaseous structure.
-N-O is abundant in the body, but it is unstable and short-lived therefore the body need to renew its supply continuously.
+Nitric Oxide (N=O) carries messages at the cellular level, able to efficiently penetrate cellular membranes because of its gaseous structure.
+N=O is abundant in the body, but it is unstable and short-lived therefore the body need to renew its supply continuously.
 A large and growing body of studies shows the broad impact Nitric Oxide has on health.

 - Maintain healthy blood pressure